By: CSDH Staff

-Data science expert Bart Baesens reveals the ways in which data science can be used as an advantage in running a business and identifying new opportunities.
-“Analytics in a Big Data World” is an accessible resource that readers can turn to again and again for information about using big data, analytics, and various applications for things like marketing, credit risk, fraud, customer relationship management, and much more.
+Data science expert Bart Baesens reveals the ways in which we use data science to run a business and identify new opportunities.
+The book is an accessible data science textbook that readers can turn to again and again for information about:

 Eliot P. Reznor

 This big data book by Eliot P. Reznor is a good book for those learning data science.
 It is chock-full of real-world big data examples.
 It informs readers how to use data science to impact society, people, and business.
 It explores practical uses, shying away from data science concept theories.
 The book covers topics such as:

 - Data visualization

 - How to inspire others to learn data science tools

 Because of the practical application this book offers, it is one of the best books for data analytics beginners.